Coal miner Cerrejon says reached deal with indigenous community on environment, health

 The Provincial community would not recognize any statements which did not come from its authorities, the statement added.

-Lawyers representing the community members who requested the intervention by the Special Rapporteur last year and who rejected an initial deal with Cerrejon did not immediately respond to a request for comment.
+Lawyers representing the community members who requested the intervention by the Special Rapporteur last year rejected the statement from Cerrejon, however.

+“This so-called deal is a misinformation strategy that forms part of the fraudulent and bad faith conduct with which Cerrejon operates,” lawyer Rosa Mateus told Reuters in an email.

 The company was battered last year by a record 91-day strike and reduced activity while it put in place coronavirus control measures.